jimburton/ci583-trees/README.md

    data to be inserted is less than the label of the existing leaf, make a Branch node with the same label as the current node and with a new leaf containing the new data as its left-hand child.
 The right-hand child will be `Optional.empty()`.
-If the new data is greater than the label, make a Branch node with the same label as the current leaf and put the inserted data into a new `Leaf` object that will become the right-hand child.
+If the new data is greater than the label, make a Branch node with the same label as the current leaf and put the inserted data into a new `Leaf<T>` object that will become the right-hand child.

    Inserting to a branch node is where the recursion comes in.
 The logic